 2. Measure the distance from the floor to the mid-point of each headlight.
 3. Using the measurements obtained in step 2, make horizontal marks on the aiming surface.
 4. Make vertical marks which intersect the horizontal marks on the aiming surface directly in front of the headlights.
 5. Switch on the lights.
 Make sure the HIGH beam is on.
 DO NOT USE LOW BEAM.

 6. Observe each headlight beam aim.
 Proper aim is when the most intense beam is centered on the vertical mark 5 cm (2 in.) below the horizontal mark on the aiming surface.

-7. Adjust each headlight by turning the adjustment knob clockwise to raise the beam or counterclockwise to lower the beam until correct aim is obtained.
+7. Adjust each headlight until correct aim is obtained by turning the adjuster clockwise to lower or counterclockwise to raise the beam.